[The following is an excerpt from this book.]

 At the celebrity readings the audience is duly appreciative, basking in the presence of fame, applauding the sometimes idiotic selections on display.
 (For example, Katha Pollitt read a piece that related her experiences with a small group of Marxist activists; most of it was devoted to glib jokes at their expense, which duly elicited laughter from the audience.)
 The whole charade, with all the glamor and self-congratulation and two-minute-long introductions of each writer, repulsed me.
 Such artificiality!
 Any of the poems and stories written by the students could have been read and would have received the same applause; people would have been clamoring to buy the book, would have wanted autographs—although, actually, those reactions might have been relatively justified, since some of the students’ work was better than the celebrities’.
 Only in the later, sparsely attended student readings could one escape the snobbery and credentials-worship.

 Evidently there is something about “high status” that brings out human mediocrity. –For one thing, the spectacle of it all, of the cultural world, is supremely vulgar.
-No one is more vulgar than an intellectual trying to get noticed.
+Few people are more vulgar than an intellectual trying to get noticed.
 Just think of the Slavoj Žižeks dancing for the cameras, clamoring for attention, costuming themselves (sometimes literally) in whatever garb will provoke a response from the culture industry.
 Fashionable decadents, clownish self-promoters, actors on the stage of a (now) dying civilization.
 Such as when a Žižek makes it his mission to offend the delicate sensibilities of his liberal intellectual friends—declaring, for instance, that “the problem with Hitler was that he wasn’t violent enough.”
 “What?!” the culture industry duly gasps, playing along by pretending to be aghast.
 “Well,” he gives his prepared response, “Hitler’s violence didn’t fundamentally challenge the system, and in this sense Gandhi was more violent than Hitler.”
 Ah, good point, great contribution, way to contribute to rational discourse—let’s play on the meaning of “violence” and twist it around to provoke our liberal friends and capture the headlines of a bored intellectual world, since the only thing that matters is getting noticed.
-These people, these insular attention-whores of the elite—and, more generally, all the millions of pseudo-intellectual upper-crusters and middle-crusters who in their parasitic boredom take them seriously, just as they take seriously (or play the game of taking seriously) all and only those who have the stamp of some elite institution’s approval on their forehead—as though the whole charade of status, recognition, riches, resumé-padding, curricula vitae, means anything!—should be seen not really as autonomous and dignified human beings but more as institutional byproducts, waste products of the culture-factories.
+These people, these insular attention-whores of the elite—and, more generally, all the herd of pseudo-intellectual upper-crusters and middle-crusters who in their parasitic boredom take them seriously, just as they take seriously (or play the game of taking seriously) all and only those who have the stamp of some elite institution’s approval on their forehead—as though the whole charade of status, recognition, riches, resumé-padding, curricula vitae, means anything!—should be seen not really as autonomous and dignified human beings but more as institutional byproducts, waste products of the culture-factories.
 Such a huge industry with such huge profits is bound, after all, to produce a titanic volume of pollution.

 What all this phony status-worship amounts to, in short, is anti-democracy.
 We don’t live in a democratic world, which is just to say we don’t live in a human world, a world based on individuality, morality, clear communication, and rationality.
 We live in an institutionally structured world—what’s worse, a world structured by capitalist institutions.
 Integrity and merit will rarely be rewarded in such a world, and democracy will barely exist.